jameswniu/research_doc_extraction_rag_agent/README.md

 **Privacy and Security Focus** (37%)

-Privacy concerns dominate VPN selection criteria, with no-logs policies ranking as the top priority among participants.
-Identity protection and data encryption emerge as core requirements, while participants frequently mention protection from hackers and tracking.
-Strong preference exists for anonymous browsing capabilities and IP address masking.
-This segment represents premium customers willing to invest in verified privacy solutions.
+Privacy concerns dominate selection criteria, with no-logs policies ranking as the top priority.
+Encryption strength matters more than server count for this segment.
+Strong preference exists for transparent security certifications, and most participants specifically mention identity protection.
+This represents premium customers willing to pay for verified privacy.

 ## Tests